aws-samples/aws-iot-greengrass-docker-in-docker/README.md

 You can provide your environment file like below.

 ### Provide Your Environment File for Provisioning
-Create env file and copy your config accordingly.
+Create "env.cfg" file and copy your config accordingly.

 `nano env.cfg`
 ```